Voice Messages

 Attachment access

-The original audio is always registered as a context-scoped attachment before dispatch continues.
+When media download and registration succeed, the original audio is registered as a context-scoped attachment before dispatch continues.

 That means the responding agent or team can inspect the file directly, use audio-capable models, or fetch it later with the attachments tool.